microsoft/vsts-extension-samples/README.md

 tsc
 ```

-### Try the extension in your own Team Services account
+### Try the extension in Visual Studio Team Services

 Most samples can be run without any modififications on [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs).
 The steps are: